rjoberon/cod/_posts/2025-07-02-companies-locations-dates-and-people.md

 tar.gz with all HTML documents from the host www.compsci.com][SIMDC95.tar.gz]) that was published on October 1, 1995, at *The 1995 Science Information Management and Data Compression Workshop*.
-Looking at [it's archived web page][compsci.com] we see a directory listing with two folders – [infinop] and [lstrike] that link CIS, Inc. to Infinop, Inc. and the Lightning Strike image codec.
+Looking at [the company's archived web page][compsci.com] we see a directory listing with two folders – [infinop] and [lstrike] that link CIS to Infinop and the Lightning Strike image codec.
 The [windows subdirectory] of the "infinop" directory contains the executables [ls16tiny.exe], [ls32tiny.exe], and [lstplug.exe] that contain 16 and 32 bit variants of the Lightning Strike [web browser